top of page

 (1) HIV-1 mechanisms in infected cells

-(2) Budding mechanisms of hepatitis C virus
+(2) Assembly and budding mechanisms of hepatitis C virus

-(3) Coupling of viral proteins and cellular mebanes
+(3) Viral proteins and cellular membranes

 LAB SPACE AND MAJOR EQUIPMENT